Attorney Portrait

 If the JAG does not respond to the written demand within 6 months, then the claim is constructively denied.

-After a denial, the claimant has 180 days to file a lawsuit in the federal court of North Carolina.
+After a formal written denial, the claimant has 180 days to file a lawsuit in the federal court of North Carolina.

 What Do Camp Lejeune Victims In Alabama Have To Prove?